Mamanuca Islands’ Kids’ Clubs

-Check Treasures Island Resort out!
+Check Treasure Island Resort out:

 2. Tia’s Treehouse – Malolo Island Resort

-Children can “live like a local” for up to a week at the fantastic and education kids’ club of Malolo Island Resort.
-Each day has a fabulous theme such as the Marine Environment Day teaching kids about coral reef care and Coconut Tree Day teaching kids to husk coconuts.
+Children can “live like a local” for up to a week at the fantastic and educational kids’ club of Malolo Island Resort.
+Each day has a fabulous theme such as Marine Environment Day teaching kids about coral reef care and Coconut Tree Day teaching kids to husk coconuts.
 Fijian food, arts and crafts are all part of the action-packed itinerary.

-Check Malolo Island Resort out!
+Check Malolo Island Resort out: